gjcooper/VAULT/01_articles/estes1956problem.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Estes, W. K."
+author: Estes, W. K.
-title: "The problem of inference from curves based on group data."
+title: The problem of inference from curves based on group data.
-publication: "Psychological Bulletin"
+publication: Psychological Bulletin
 date: 1956-03-01
 citekey: estes1956problem
 aliases:
-    - "The problem of inference from curves based on group data."
+  - The problem of inference from curves based on group data.
 ---

 # The problem of inference from curves based on group data.